The Ultimate Guide to Port Barton

 - Port Barton Beach

-- Where to stay in Port Barton
+- Where to Stay in Port Barton

-- Where to eat in Port Barton
+- Where to Eat in Port Barton

-- How long to spend in Port Barton
+- How Long to Spend in Port Barton

-Why visit Port Barton
+Why Visit Port Barton

 Port Barton is located in Palawan and was our first stop in the Philippines.
 It is a location that many people we met seemed to not have heard of.
 As a result, upon landing in Puerto Princesa most travellers rush to get to the far north, to the tourist town of El Nido and bypass Port Barton.

-We were attracted to Port Barton once we heard of its local, undeveloped and laid back beach vibes.
+We were attracted to Port Barton once we heard of its local, undeveloped and laid-back beach vibes.
 We hope it stays this way as it was an excellent way to get started in the Philippines.
-It’s beautiful, quiet, palm lined beach awaited us and we were not disappointed.
+Its beautiful, quiet, palm-lined beach awaited us and we were not disappointed.

-What to do in Port Barton
+What to Do in Port Barton

 Coconutz Tours Island Hopping